Shelter Week 2023

-We look forward to seeing you later in 2022.
+We look forward to seeing you at Shelter Week 2023.

 The "general" area needs volunteers who do not mind where they are placed.
 Due to the quick pace of the shelter week, we need general volunteers to be flexible and willing to support areas that require help.
 Jobs may vary from greeting guests when they arrive, serving food in the dining room, chaperoning people in services such as showers and the cinema room, ensuring everyone receives (and wears) a name badge and generally making sure things go to plan